Biden prepares to scale back lofty goals as signature spending plan under threat | Politics

 Biden prepares to scale back lofty goals as signature spending plan under threat

+Some moderates are eager to pass the infrastructure piece but are wary of the bigger bill's expense, while left-leaning progressives are withholding support for the roads and bridges bill without guarantees their health, climate, and education priorities will be addressed, too.
+Biden and his aides are seeking to find a middle ground.

-White House officials have engaged in an unsatisfying back-and-forth this week with Senator Kyrsten Sinema and others who have expressed concerns about the scope of Biden's bill, according to people familiar with the negotiations.
-Those talks were aimed at identifying a precise amount of spending that would be amenable to more conservative Democrats.
+They have engaged in frequent talks this week with Senators Kyrsten Sinema and Joe Manchin, moderates who have expressed concerns about the size of Biden's $3.5 trillion packages.
+White House spokesperson Jen Psaki told reporters that the president was working to bring lawmakers along in an "ongoing negotiation," but she said the legislators were "not quite there yet."

-Sinema, during a private meeting on Tuesday, told the president that she does not support the $3.5 trillion proposal and was reluctant to discuss specifics until the bipartisan infrastructure plan passes the house, the sources told Reuters.
-The senator has problems with both the size of the bill and the tax increases used to pay for the package, adding to the frustration of the White House and officials struggling to shape a package that she would support.

-White House spokesperson Andrew Bates said any characterization of the administration being frustrated with Sinema is "false."
-"Senator Sinema is negotiating with us in good faith and we are with her," he said.
-A spokesperson for Sinema declined to comment.
-U.S. Senator Joe Manchin, a moderate Democrat from West Virginia, said on Thursday that his top line is $1.5 trillion, a much smaller number that would require steep cuts to the plan and could jeopardize the entire legislative effort.
+"His objective is to try to get them there," she said.
+The talks have been aimed at finding what amount and type of spending would be amenable to more conservative Democrats.
+Manchin, a moderate Democrat from West Virginia, said on Thursday that his top line was $1.5 trillion, a much smaller number than would require steep cuts to the plan and could jeopardize the entire legislative effort.

-Manchin agrees with many of the tax increases, including rolling back the Trump-era tax cuts, but would like to use the excess revenue to pay down deficit, not fund new programs.
-'GET IT DONE'
+Manchin agrees with many of the tax increases, including rolling back Trump-era tax cuts but would like to use the excess revenue to pay down the deficit, not fund new programs.
+Sinema told the president that she does not support the $3.5 trillion proposals both because of its size and the tax increases used to pay for the package, sources told Reuters.

+DEMANDS FROM PROGRESSIVES But Biden also needs to appease the left-wing of his party.
+Progressives have vowed to oppose the $1 trillion infrastructure bill, due for a vote in the House on Thursday until the larger bill funding the president's social priorities is also ready.

-Left-leaning and centrist-leaning Democrats have been at odds over the measures, with moderates wanting a vote on Thursday on the $1 trillion infrastructure bill that already has bipartisan backing.
-Progressives are withholding support for that measure until the larger bill is also ready.
-"The core of his agenda is this; what he ran on is this," said Joseph Geevarghese, executive director of progressive group Our Revolution, referring to spending on social programs and climate change.
+"The core of his agenda is this; what he ran on is this," said Joseph Geevarghese, executive director of the progressive group Our Revolution.
 "We have leverage and the president needs to twist some arms here to get it done."
+Biden canceled a planned trip to Chicago on Wednesday to cajole lawmakers in the nation's capital, and he has used the powerful backdrop of the Oval Office to court reluctant legislators.
+As those talks have failed to produce a breakthrough, the stakes remained high for a president whose approval ratings have sagged after a difficult summer including a messy Afghanistan withdrawal, economic woes, and ongoing COVID-19 fears.

-The White House has been pushing back on fears among members facing re-election in conservative-leaning areas that passing a mammoth bill financed by taxes on the rich and corporations would alienate voters.
-Narrow Democratic House of Representatives and Senate majorities will be on the line in 2022.
+The White House has been pushing back on concerns among members facing re-election in conservative-leaning areas that passing a mammoth bill financed by taxes on the rich and corporations would alienate voters.
+Democrats' narrow majorities in the House of Representatives and Senate will be on the line in the 2022 elections.

-Biden, described by White House spokesperson Jen Psaki as "working around the clock" to save his agenda, tried to create a positive atmosphere for bipartisan cooperation by attending the annual congressional baseball game on Wednesday night.
-Biden got a mix of boos and cheers as he stepped onto the field.
-But he spent time glad-handing and sharing ice cream with his fellow Democrats as well as Republicans who have opposed the spending bill.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)